wmbenedetto/turbine.js/README.md

         // Turbine: Is the user signed up? isUserSignedUp : {
             // Your app: Nope.
             no : {
                 // Turbine: Okay.
 Ask him to sign up.
 I'll wait. publish : {
                     message : 'Signup.stepOne.show'
                 },
                 waitFor : 'Signup.stepOne.submitted',

+                // Your app is listening for a Signup.stepOne.show message.
+It knows to handle
-                // Your app displays a signup form.
+                // that by displaying a signup form.
 The user fills it in and clicks Submit.
-                // This publishes a Signup.stepOne.submitted event.
+                // This publishes a Signup.stepOne.submitted message.
 Which is equivalent to:
                 //
                 // Your app: Alrighty, he signed up.
                 //